EDS305 Development Theory and Politics

 Course frequency: Annually (autumn parallel)

-Selected theory, critique, and methods associated with (i) classical development perspectives, (ii) rights and social justice, (iii) economic development, and (iv) politics and instruments
+Selected theory, critique, and methods associated with (i) classical development perspectives, (ii) rights based development, (iii) sustainable development (iv) decolonisation (v) good governance and (vi) current trends.

 The course gives an introduction to Development Studies as an interdisciplinary and problem oriented study of social, political, economic and environmental dimensions of societal change.
-The emphasis is on development theory and policy, which is linked to practice through case studies.
+The emphasis is on development theory and policy.

 - Knowledge about the major themes within development theory and policy